Apple Spice Muffins

 Just enter your email and get it sent to your inbox!
 Plus you’ll get new recipes from us every week!

-Apple Spice Muffins are a quintessential autumn treat, offering a symphony of flavors and textures.
+• Packed with Fall Flavors.
+Apple crumble muffins are a quintessential autumn treat, offering a symphony of flavors and textures.
 The tender crumb of the muffin meets the juicy, slightly tangy bursts of apple, all enveloped in the warmth of spices.
 These muffins are like a cozy hug for your taste buds.

-These muffins have fresh apples baked right in, they have a delicious and easy streusel topping.
+• Bakery Fresh with Real Apple.
+These muffins have fresh apples baked right in plus they’re finished off with a delicious and easy streusel topping.
 The topping adds a great texture and makes them look fresh from a bakery.
-Also try my Apple Pastries, my FAVORITE fall treat.

 Ingredients Needed

-Ingredients needed for this recipe in small bowls and glass bowls on a counter.
+Ingredients to make apple streusel muffins in small bowls and glass bowls on a counter.

-Apples.
-I prefer a mellow, sweet apple like a gala or fiji apple.
+• Apples.
+I prefer a mellow, sweet apple like a gala or fiji apple but feel free to use any baking apple you prefer.
+Granny Smith are always a popular option for baking.

-Sugar.
+• Sugar.
 You will need both brown and white granulated sugar.
+This combination creates a tender, moist crumb while also improving the flavor with the addition of brown sugar.

 Recipe Variations